All Episodes

 I'm surprised nobody's caught up on that yet.

-The thug, the thug business they're focused on.
+The thug business they're focused on.

-Look at let me explain something to you.
+Look, let me explain something to you.

-You uh uh I just I got a note that makes a lot of sense here just a moment ago.
+I got a note that makes a lot of sense here just a moment ago.

 Folks, it's not really complicated.

-When you're young, remember the first time you fall in love or even think you fall in love.
+When you're young, remember the first time you fall in love or even think you fall in love?

-You hope, as you get older, that that happens to you.
+You hope as you get older that that happens to you.

-You just you you would love to recapture it.
+You would love to recapture it.

 And they think they have.